croner-i-web/progression-framework/frameworks/salesforce/admin.md

           - "Contributes to thought leadership on effective and creative risk management throughout the industry"
           - "Proactively identifies holistic measures to robust risk management and implements them company-wide"
 ---
+### How does it work?
+The framework covers all the things we’re looking for from Saleforce professionals at Croner-i.
+We’re interested in these five elements:

+- Knowledge - Your knowledge and technical capability of Salesforce
+- Impact - The size, scope and value of what you deliver
+- Conduct - How you conduct yourself professionally change the world around you for the better
+- Comms & Feedback - How you interact with others
+- Teamwork - How you collaborate in a larger team and help the team become higher performing

+We sort them into six levels, and we try to give specific examples of behaviours we expect for each.
+Each of those levels has a fairly wide salary range associated with it, and within each level you can progress in sub-levels, labelled A–E. So even if you’re at level 3 for a couple of years, you’ll still be able to see that you’re moving forward.
+Basically, the more behaviours you show from your level, the more you’ll progress.

+Your manager will work with you on this.
+None of it will happen mysteriously behind closed doors.
+You’ll agree what level of progression you’re going for and what you need to improve on with your manager.
+It should be clear how you’re doing relative to that at all times.

+### Things to keep in mind
+There are many different ways to progress and be valuable to Croner-i as you grow, including deep knowledge and ability within Salesforce, leadership and people management.
+All are equally valuable paths in Croner-i's technology team.
+The framework represents a career’s worth of progression, people shouldn’t expect to fly up it in 18 months!
+Progression isn’t an exact science and there will always be some ambiguity.
+This isn’t a checklist – it’s possible to progress up a level without showing all the behaviours in that level.
+If you still have any questions, please ask your manager.

+### Give us your feedback!
+This is only the first version of our framework and we really want your feedback.
+We're particularly keen to add as many examples to the behaviours as possible, to further clarify them.